gumartinm/AndroidWeatherInformation/README.md

 ## Widget preferences

 Weather Information allows you to change a couple of parameters of your widget: you can decide whether to show the country field or not and the units of measurement can also be changed.

-Instead of waiting for the automatic refresh (for the widget it is every 60 minutes) you can press the *Refresh* button and the displayed weather data will be updated.
+Besides, instead of waiting for the automatic refresh (for the widget it is every 60 minutes) you can press the *Refresh* button and the displayed weather data will be updated.

 ![widget_settings](screenshots/widget_settings.png)